cometchat-pro/cometchat-chat-sample-app-flutter/sample_app/README.md

      ```

 6. In the Run/Debug Configurations dropdown (on the top toolbar), select the preconfigured `sample_app` run configuration.
 Connect a `physical device` or select an `emulator` from the Device Selector dropdown.
 Click the Run ▶ button to launch the app.

+   > **Note:** If the provisioning profile is not set up correctly in Xcode, you may encounter errors when running the app on a physical iOS device.
+Ensure that you have configured the provisioning profile before proceeding.

 ## Help and Support